F1 2014 (video game): Features

 The game features the initial driver line-ups from the 2014 season.
 Substitute drivers Will Stevens and André Lotterer were not included in the game, as they both only raced once during that season.
 Furthermore, all races feature full grids of 22 drivers - in the real-life season, the Marussia team were absent for the final three races of the season due to financial difficulties whilst Caterham also missed two races towards the end of the season due to financial difficulties before returning for the final round in Abu Dhabi.
 The game features the new turbo-hybrid cars introduced in that season, as well as the team and driver line-ups.
 All of the Formula One tracks are featured, including new additions like the Red Bull Ring, Hockenheimring, the brand-new Sochi Autodrom, and Bahrain in night conditions.
+Several teams used the same steering wheel model across multiple cars such as Mercedes, Sauber, and Toro Rosso instead of creating unique designs for each car.

 The game allows players to choose any team to drive for at the start of Career Mode, rather than forcing the player to start at a team lower down the grid, as in previous titles.
 Also unlike previous titles, the Career Mode allows players to choose from three different season lengths: seven races, 12 races or the full 19 races.
 The game also features a new driver evaluation test, and the Scenario Mode has been improved.
 The game does not feature Classic Content, a feature from the game's predecessor which allowed users to drive historic Formula One cars around historic tracks.

 This was the last game in the series to use red flag mechanics, until it was reintroduced in F1 23.